cloudedbats/cloudedbats_wurb_2020/README.md

 ### CloudedBats software - development version

-If you want to run the latest development version, then replace these two lines in the instruction above.
+If you want to run the latest development version, then replace the git clone line in the instruction above.

     git clone https://github.com/cloudedbats/cloudedbats_wurb_2020.git
-    pip install -r requirements.txt

 ## Run the detector